Flow Monitoring for Air Compressors

 Why monitor air compressor flow?

 • Energy efficiency: Compressors consume a significant proportion of the UK’s industrial energy usage.
 Monitors can be an energy management system that helps you ensure you are not using more than you need to.
+Leaks alone can account for 20-30% of a compressor's total output, so identifying them is crucial.

 But underlining all of these is cost-effectiveness.
 When you have the power to fully understand your compressed air system and how you use it, you also have the power to keep your costs low and your productivity high.